sktime/sktime/GOVERNANCE.rst

 An individual should be considered mid- or late- career if:
 * the individual's primary job role has a (prospective contractual) tenure of six or more years (including open-ended tenure), and
-* the individual has three or more direct reports in their primary job role, or
+* the individual has three or more reports (incl indirect) in their primary job role, or
 * the individual has technical responsibility or advisory capacity at an org chart level with three or more reports (incl indirect)

 An individual should be considered early career if: